 - Crossing connections (discrepancies in electrical wiring)

-- Tools/parts forgotten
+- Tools/parts forgotten in the aircraft

 - Lubrication failure